AXIHIXA/axihixa.github.io/_pages/about.md

 Research
 ======

 My research interests lie in the field of Computer Graphics.
 In my research projects, I'm applying neural techniques on the task of Physics-based modeling, which involves the creation and manipulation of 3D models with Partial Differential Equations (PDEs).
 These tasks are heavily involved with Numerical Computation and Machine Learning.
-I'm also working on inverse modeling problems by differentiable neural PDE solvers.
+I'm also working on inverse modeling problems by developing differentiable neural PDE solvers.

-These research projects endows me with expertise in solid knowledge in Numerical Analysis, rich experience in high-preformance C++/CUDA programming and fine-tuning, and machine learning skills with Python/PyTorch (including CUDA extensions.)
+These research projects endows me with solid knowledge in Numerical Analysis, rich experience in high-preformance C++/CUDA programming and fine-tuning, and expertise in machine learning skills with Python/PyTorch (including customized PyTorch operators and C++/CUDA extensions.)

 Teaching
 ======